junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

-If you may have been exposed to HIV (see p.399 for how HIV is spread), start PEP as soon as possible.
+If you may have been exposed to HIV (see [page 399](#page-399) for how HIV is spread), start PEP as soon as possible.

 The decision about whether to take PEP can be complicated—talk with a health worker you trust.